 Sometimes, they like to toy with you.

-But not me.
+Not me, though.
 Never me.
-Never my bloodline, and to keep it alive, I need to find that man.
+Never my bloodline, and to keep my line alive, I need to find that man.

 But I don’t know his name.
 I don’t even know where he is.
 But he’s out there.